Genocides in history (1946 to 1999): Atrocities committed by Soviet military forces in Afghanistan

 Historians, academics and scholars have widely described the Soviet military campaign in Afghanistan as a genocide.
 These include American professor Samuel Totten, Australian professor Paul R. Bartrop, political scientist Anthony James Joyce, scholars from Yale Law School including W. Michael Reisman and Charles Norchi, writer and journalist Rosanne Klass, Canadian professor Adam Jones and historian Mohammed Kakar.
 American anthropologist Louis Dupree stated that Afghans were victims of "migratory genocide" implemented by Soviet military.

 One notorious atrocity was the Laghman massacre in April 1985 in the villages of Kas-Aziz-Khan, Charbagh, Bala Bagh, Sabzabad, Mamdrawer, Haider Khan and Pul-i-Joghi in the Laghman Province.
 At least 500 civilians were killed.
 In the Kulchabat, Bala Karz and Mushkizi massacre which was committed on 12 October 1983, the Red Army gathered 360 people at the village square and shot them, including 20 girls and over a dozen older people.
 The Rauzdi massacre and Padkhwab-e Shana massacre were also documented.
 Approximately 2 million Afghan civilians were killed by the Soviet military and its proxies during the Soviet invasion and occupation.

 Soviet Air Forces perpetrated scorched-earth strategy during its bombing campaigns, which consisted of carpet bombing of cities and indiscriminate attacks that destroyed entire villages.
 Millions of land-mines (often camouflaged as kids' playthings) were planted by Soviet military across Afghanistan.
 Around 90% of Kandahar's inhabitants were forcibly expelled, as a result of Soviet atrocities during the war.
 Everything was the target in the country, from cities, villages, up to schools, hospitals, roads, bridges, factories and orchards.
 Soviet tactics included targeting areas which showed support for the Afghan resistance, and forcing the populace to flee the rural regions where the communists had no territorial control.
 Half of Afghanistan's 24,000 villages and most of the rural facilities were destroyed by the end of the war.
 During the Soviet invasion and occupation between 1979 and 1992, more than 20% of the Afghan population were focibly displaced as refugees.

+Hazaras

+In the 1998 Mazar-i-Sharif massacre in Afghanistan, the Taliban killed between 2,000 and 20,000 Hazaras, the massacre has been described as genocidal.